anichols-dev/Retailer-Dashboard/README.md

-# Amydga Retailer Dashboard and Computation
+# The Amydga Retailer Dashboard and Computation
 #### Alex Nichols, Harris Lencz, Cole Clark
 #### Reach out to my email below with questions